SwifQL/SwifQL/README.md

 ## Philosophy

-This lib provides you with ability to build SQL query from little tiny pieces of it.
+This lib provides you with ability to build an SQL query from a little tiny pieces of it.

 For example if you'd like to execute
 ```sql